maxhbr/LDBcollector/md/Apache-1.1.md

                             },
                             {
                                 "_id": "actions/14",
-                                "name": "Distribute the generated binaries from modified source code", "description": ""
+                                "name": "Distribute the generated binaries from modified source code" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/2",
-                            "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION",
+                            "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION"
-                            "description": ""
+                        }
                     },
-                        "description": ""
-                    },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/32",
-                                "name": "Include end-user documentation in the distribution", "description": ""
+                                "name": "Include end-user documentation in the distribution" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/13",
                             "name": "Acknowledgements",
-                            "type": "OBLIGATION",
+                            "type": "OBLIGATION"
-                            "description": ""
                         },
                         "description": "The acknowledgements are here: \"This product includes software developed by the Apache Software Foundation (http://www.apache.org/).\" This acknowledgement may be included in the software itself."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/29",
-                                "name": "Use the name to endorse and promote derived products", "description": ""
+                                "name": "Use the name to endorse and promote derived products" }
-                            }
                         ],
                         "conditions": {
                             "_id": "conditions/3",
                             "name": "Get special permission in writing.",
-                            "type": "REQUISITE",
+                            "type": "REQUISITE"
-                            "description": ""
                         },
                         "description": "To use the names \"Apache\" and \"Apache Software Foundation\". apache@apache.orgã«é£çµ¡ãã."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/30",
-                                "name": "Use the name of the product or part of the name of the product from which it was derived", "description": ""
+                                "name": "Use the name of the product or part of the name of the product from which it was derived"
                             }
                         ],
                         "conditions": {
                             "_id": "conditions/3",
                             "name": "Get special permission in writing.",
-                            "type": "REQUISITE",
+                            "type": "REQUISITE"
-                            "description": ""
                         },
                         "description": "\"If you use the name \"Apache\". apache@apache.orgã«é£çµ¡ãã."
                     }